Amirarsalan-sn/SchNetPlus/README.md

 ## Report

 I strongly suggest you to read the [report](/report/dl-report.pdf) for detailed theoritical explanations of the model, mathematical analysis, and training results.
-Moreover, there is a [presentation](/report/presentation.pdf) in which the architecture of SchNet/Schnet+/Schnet++ are visualized.
+Moreover, there is a [presentation](/report/presentation.pdf) in which the architectures of SchNet/Schnet+/Schnet++ are visualized.